 Funded by / Ownership

 The NFRW does not clearly describe the ownership structure, and donations are not tax-deductible, meaning they are not a nonprofit.
 Revenue is derived through a shop that sells merchandise and donor programs.
 According to OpenSecrets, the top donors are from their state-level organizations.

 Analysis / Bias

 In review, through the Americanism program, the NFRW carries out educational programs and projects such as sponsoring a video contest on the topic of “Patriotism in America Today.”
-They also promote respect for the American Flag such as “Teaching the rules of Flag etiquette, Donating patriotic books to libraries and schools, Sponsoring patriotic essay contests for schools and Presenting flags to schools and community groups”.
-Further, they publish articles under the section called Federation News such as “The republican party is the party of diversity” which usually focuses on news about the organization.
+They also promote respect for the American Flag, such as “Teaching the rules of Flag etiquette, Donating patriotic books to libraries and schools, Sponsoring patriotic essay contests for schools, and Presenting flags to schools and community groups.”
+Further, they publish articles under the Federation News section, such as “The republican party is the party of diversity,” which usually focuses on news about the organization.

 Editorially, NFRW promotes conservative causes and candidates such as this NFRW ALL IN FOR GEORGIA: SENATORS KELLY LOEFFLER AND DAVID PERDUE.
 In general, the website only publishes news related to their organization with a right bias.
 Further, members have publicly made false claims (see below).

 - “850,000 women … have lost their jobs under President Obama” and that “women lost 92 percent of all the jobs lost under the Obama administration.” – False

 - Nearly 4 million women had fallen into poverty since Obama was elected in 2008. – False